py-mine/mcproto/docs/contributing/guides/great-commits.md

 noticed while working on your changes, or already implemented something else, that doesn't fit into your single atomic commit that you now wish to make.

-In this case, it can be very useful to know that you can instead make a "partial" add, and only stage those changes that belong to the commit.
-In some cases, all that you'll need is to only stage some specific files, which you can do
+In this case, it can be very useful to know that you can instead make a "partial" add, only staging those changes that belong to the commit.

-with:
+In some cases, it will be sufficient to simpy stage specific files, which you can do with:

 ```bash
 git add path/to/some/file path/to/other/file
 ```

-That said, in most cases, you're left with a single file that contains multiple changes.
+That said, in most cases, you're left with a single file that contains multiple unrelated changes.
 When this happens, you can use the `-p`/`--patch` flag:

 ```bash
 git add -p path/to/file